polonskiy/crowdr/README.md

 * you can override config filename using `CROWDR_CFG` variable (`CROWDR_CFG=~/foo/bar/baz.sh crowdr`)
 * you can enable debug mode using `CROWDR_TRACE` variable (`CROWDR_TRACE=1 crowdr |& less`)
 * review planned commands without executing them using `CROWDR_DRY` variable (`CROWDR_DRY=1 crowdr |& less`)
+* containers run in the order as in config, stop in reversed

 Sample `.crowdr/config.sh`:
 ```bash